 9. The late Sarah Nyendwoha Ntiro

-She was a Ugandan Educator, activist and academic who is believed to have achieved a groundbreaking milestone as the first female University Graduate in East and Central Africa through obtaining a bachelor’s degree of Arts in History from Oxford University in 1954.
+Sarah Nyendwoha Ntiro was a Ugandan educator, activist, and academic who achieved a groundbreaking milestone as the first female university graduate in East and Central Africa, obtaining a Bachelor’s degree in Arts in History from Oxford University in 1954.
+As one of the most influential women in Ugandan history, she paved the way for many women in education and leadership.
+She passed on in 2018 at the age of 92 years.

 10. Dr. Specioza Wandira Kazibwe